Looking to invest in space aside from Virgin Galactic? Here are MyWallSt’s top 3 space stocks to get you started.

-Despite showing bearish tendencies Northrop is one to watch when the general market rights itself.
-In the past year its stock only lost 5.2%, which in comparison to the industry as a whole losing 30.8%, is not too bad.
+Despite showing bearish tendencies Northrop is one to watch.
+In the past year, its stock dropped 12%, which in comparison to the industry as a whole losing 30.8%, is not too bad.
 Its EPS numbers are not too shabby either, sitting on an average of $5.30 per quarter.

 This is not a company that will go away any time soon.
 Considered to be an ‘old space’ stock, it uses its experience in other sectors, its contracts with the U.S. military, and its collaborative projects with the likes of NASA, Lockheed Martin (NYSE: LMT), and Blue Origin to stay innovative and relevant in a fast-growing industry.